 But the special service gave the author, who then served as chair of the Chamber of Commerce Transportation Committee, an idea.
 The cable cars were about to be shut down for a 20-month rebuilding.
 Why not expand the two-car weekend service into a summer-long event that could be promoted as an ‘alternative transit attraction’ to the cable cars?

 Easier dreamed than done, as it turned out.
 The author put together a plan to lease several vintage streetcars, and add a couple more of Muni’s own streetcars, and gained critical support from the late John Jacobs, then the Chamber’s president.
 Together, they went to see Mayor Dianne Feinstein, who heard their pitch and said, memorably, “All right, but I don’t want to see any junk out there.”
+(Her reference was probably to the dilapidated condition of the just-retired PCC streetcars.)

 Enthusiasm and suspicion

 As the Chamber began spreading the word about the proposal, the concept was met with both enthusiasm and suspicion.
 Some in Muni were dubious; a few were downright hostile, but the arrival of uber-railfan Harold Geissenheimer as general manager drove that hostility underground (so to speak).
 Work began on a ‘temporary’ service pit and storage area at Market & Duboce, where the N-Judah surface tracks in the shadow of the US Mint were no longer needed.
-Shop forces went to work on preparing historic streetcars as they arrived, and began converting an old work car back to its original configuration as passenger streetcar No. 130.
+Shop forces went to work on preparing historic streetcars as they arrived, and began converting an old work car back to its original configuration as passenger streetcar 130.

 Meantime, some residents of the Castro neighborhood expressed skepticism over the proposal because it came from the Chamber, which was in those days largely identified with large downtown employers.
 The author met with concerned community members and neighborhood businesses to be sure they were fully involved in planning